Design for Digital #6 – Platform No 3

 Instead, CIOs should embrace the reality of multi-speed IT, gradually but decisively shifting the center of gravity from their enterprise systems to a digital platform as the pièce de résistance of the IT department.
 This platform – the ‘station’ between the ‘trains’ and the ‘scooters’ bridges the stable and predictable world of enterprise systems with the agile, opportunistic world of digital transformation.
 It lets business units, partners and even consumers quickly create the next-gen solutions they envision while preserving crucial enterprise-grade qualities.

-It’s actually everywhere in the TechnoVision framework.
+Actually, many pointers can be found within TechnoVision (notably the ‘fourth’ trend block of every cluster).
 For example in our vision on infrastructure, in which we describe an orchestration and integration platform – front-ended by a self-service portal that simply provides business workloads – as the ultimate cloud instantiation.

 It’s also in our plea to consider the API as the application, opening up core enterprise applications through a catalog of service interfaces – or even rebuilding it as a set of loosely coupled micro services.